Messianic Judaism: Modern-day Messianic Judaism movement, 1960s onwards

 The Messianic Jewish movement emerged in the United States in the 1960s.
 Prior to this time, Jewish converts assimilated into gentile Christianity, as the church required abandoning their Jewishness and assuming gentile ways to receive baptism.
 Peter Hocken postulates that the Jesus movement, which swept the nation in the 1960s, triggered a change from Hebrew Christians to Messianic Jews and was a distinctly charismatic movement.
 These Jews wanted to "stay Jewish while believing in Jesus".
 This impulse was amplified by the results of the Six-Day War and the restoration of Jerusalem to Jewish control.

+In 2018 Vered Hillel became the first woman to be ordained as a rabbi by the Messianic Jewish Rabbinical Council.

 Foundational organizations

 In 2004, there were 300 Messianic congregations in the United States, with roughly half of all attendants being Gentiles and roughly one-third of all congregations comprising 30 or fewer members.
 Many of these congregations belong to the International Association of Messianic Congregations and Synagogues (IAMCS), the Union of Messianic Congregations (UMJC), or Tikkun International.

 The Messianic Jewish Alliance of America (MJAA) began in 1915 as the Hebrew Christian Alliance of America (HCAA).
 As the idea of maintaining Jewish identity spread in the late 1960s, the Hebrew Christian Alliance of America (HCAA) changed its name to the Messianic Jewish Alliance of America (MJAA).
 David Rausch writes that the change "signified far more than a semantical expression—it represented an evolution in the thought processes and religious and philosophical outlook toward a more fervent expression of Jewish identity."
 As of 2005, the MJAA was an organization of Jewish members who welcome non-Jews as "honored associates".
 In 1986, the MJAA formed a congregational branch called the International Alliance of Messianic Congregations and Synagogues (IAMCS).

 In June 1979, 19 congregations in North America met at Mechanicsburg, Pennsylvania, and formed the Union of Messianic Jewish Congregations (UMJC).
 In 2022, it would have 75 congregations in 8 countries.

 In 2016, Douglas Hamp founded The Way Congregation near Denver, CO. with the concept of recognizing fundamentalist Christian beliefs and yet embracing One Law Theology, Two House Theology (see sections below), and Commonwealth Theology.
 Their website states the fellowship was founded "to serve as a bridge between the Jews and the gentile Church."
 Non-Jewish congregants are not encouraged to convert to Judaism and Jewish attendants are encouraged to celebrate their Jewish heritage.
 Hamp blames the heretic Marcion for mainstream Christianity's juxtaposition of Law and Grace.
 On the other hand, the Congregation meets on the Sabbath, celebrates the Feasts, and teaches conformance to the Dietary Laws given through Moses.